simonprast/django-entrypoint/README.md

 <h1 align="center">Francy</h3>

 <p align="center">
-  This is the repository for the Content Management System Francy (Developed In-House by InspireMedia GmbH).
+  This is the repository for the Content Management System Francy.
   <br>
   <br>
   <a  href="https://github.com/aichner/Django-Template/issues/new?template=bug_report.md">Report bug</a> · <a  href="https://github.com/aichner/Django-Template/issues/new?template=feature_request.md">Request feature</a>